There are many apparent gray areas when it comes to assisted living. So what is assisted living and is it a good idea?

 So ultimately, it’s often family caregivers who must deal with caring for the senior member of their family.

-Seniors living on their own should have some sort of medic system in place.
+Seniors living on their own should have some sort of medical system in place.

 OPTIONS FOR CAREGIVERS